matterpreter/penteensy/README.md

 penteensy - USB HID for Penetration Testing
 ===========================================

-This device is used on pentests where we have physical access to an unlocked device either through social engineering or sneaking in.
+This device is used on pen tests where we have physical access to an unlocked device either through social engineering or sneaking in.
 It types quicker and with less errors than a human could, allowing testers to get in and out very quickly.

 Each DIP switch corresponds to a specific payload:
 - Switch #1 - Netcat - Connects out to the attacker machine via a named pipe